liquid-rocketry-illinois/RCP-Host/RCP.md

 This packet is used to return GPS data.
 This is 32 additional bytes, making the packet length 37.

-The first 8 bytes are a signed integer representing the latitude of the host, in millionths of degrees.
+The first 8 bytes are a signed integer representing the latitude of the target, in millionths of degrees.

-The second 8 bytes are a signed integer representing the longitude of the host, in millionths of degrees.
+The second 8 bytes are a signed integer representing the longitude of the target, in millionths of degrees.

-The next 8 bytes are a signed integer representing the altitude of the host, in millimeters above the ellipsoid (HAE).
+The next 8 bytes are a signed integer representing the altitude of the target, in millimeters above the ellipsoid (HAE).

-The final 8 bytes are a signed integer representing the ground speed of the host, in millimeters per second.
+The final 8 bytes are a signed integer representing the ground speed of the target, in millimeters per second.

 ### Magnetometer Data